Joe Biden 2008 presidential campaign: Barack Obama

 On January 31, 2007, Biden took his first steps into the presidential campaign, but his comments about other candidates overshadowed his entrance.
 Biden especially drew criticism in the popular press for his evaluation of Senator Barack Obama; Biden was quoted in the New York Observer as saying: "I mean, you got the first mainstream African-American who is articulate and bright and clean and a nice-looking guy, ...
 I mean, that's a storybook, man."
 The audio of the interview, posted on the Observer's website, reportedly includes a significant pause after "African-American" which would drastically change the meaning of the statement.
 Biden sought to clear up the controversy by apologizing to Obama on the same day and repeated his regret on The Daily Show that same evening: "Look, the other part of this thing that got me in trouble is using the word clean.
 I should have said fresh."
 Some media observers labeled Biden's announcement a "launch pad disaster."
 Jonathan Darman of MSNBC commented: "If the gaffe does destroy Biden's chances, few in either party will be particularly surprised.
 The senator's biggest enemy has always been his own mouth ...
 He simply cannot control what comes out of his mouth."

 The remark did much to undermine the start of Biden's campaign, and severely damaged his fund-raising ability.
-Despite this, Obama and Biden later boasted of "the closest relationship" of anyone to occupy the roles of President and Vice-President of the United States, and this relationship has continued outside of their official offices within the White House.
+Despite this, Obama and Biden later boasted of "the closest relationship" of anyone to occupy the roles of president and Vice President of the United States, and this relationship has continued outside of their official offices within the White House.

 Political positions

 Biden was considered to be a moderate liberal, clocking a 77.5 percent liberal voting record in 2006 and lifetime score of 76.8 percent.
 Biden was pro-choice on abortion rated 100% by NARAL and supported a state's right to have civil unions.
-He favors a Balanced Budget Amendment and a rollback of the Bush tax cuts.
+He favored a balanced budget amendment and a rollback of the Bush tax cuts.
 He supported the PATRIOT Act and the war in Afghanistan, and voted in favor of authorization of military force into Iraq.
 He believed a political solution can be met in Iraq through federalization.
 Biden said he would favor American military intervention into Sudan to end the Darfur genocide.
-He supported Gun control and was given an F by the NRA.
+He supported Gun control and earning an F-Rating from Gun Owners of America and a 7% rating from the National Rifle Association of America.
 He opposed the No Child Left Behind Act although he voted in favor of it in 2002.
 Biden opposed capital punishment and supported the continuation of the war on drugs.
 In 2007, he voted in favor of the Comprehensive Immigration Reform Bill and supported a path to citizenship for illegal immigrants.
 Biden opposed oil drilling in the Arctic National Wildlife Refuge and said he believed that the government must take action against global warming.